 Doesn't leak your IP address or DNS queries.

-Kill switch leaks unencrypted traffic after system reboot and software crash.
+Kill switch leaks unencrypted traffic after system reboot.

 No anonymous registration options.

 Private Internet Access has acceptable security.
 It doesn't leak your IP address or DNS queries while you're connected, and it has proper TLS implementation, protecting you from man-in-the-middle attacks.
-Unfortunately, its kill switch doesn't work as intended, as it leaks some unencrypted traffic upon restarting your system or after a software crash.
-This is a concern if you need all your traffic to be encrypted after a crash.
+Unfortunately, its kill switch doesn't work as intended, as it leaks some unencrypted traffic upon restarting your system.
+This is a concern if you need all your traffic to be encrypted after a reboot.

 Proper TLS implementation doesn't leave you vulnerable to man-in-the-middle attacks.